-Willowfield Lavender Farm is open Tuesday through Saturday throughout the summer.
+Willowfield Lavender Farm opens for the season on Saturday, June 27 and will be open Wednesday through Saturday throughout the summer.
 Don't miss their custom blended lavender teas and other goodies in the gift shop.

 Stop for Ice Cream

 Summer's hot, so don't forget the ice cream!
-The Martinsville Candy Kitchen offers dozens of flavors of hand-dipped ice cream, sundaes and floats, or stop by the Inside Scoop for a traditional small town drive-in experience.
-Their flurries come with your choice of dozens of mix-ins!
-In Mooresville, check out Chunky Monkey Ice Cream and Sweets or Bran n Shorts Coffee House for frozen treats!
+The Martinsville Candy Kitchen offers dozens of flavors of hand-dipped ice cream, sundaes and floats, or stop by the Inside Scoop for a traditional small town drive-in experience or Brain Chillz for a wide variety of options.
+In Mooresville, check out Chunky Monkey Ice Cream and Sweets!

 Movies Under the Stars